Y0Coss/docs-fork/pages/public_cloud/compute/savings_plans/guide.en-gb.md

 ---
-title: 'How Savings Plans work ?'
+title: 'How do Savings Plans work?'
-excerpt: 'Savings Plans: Everything you need to know to optimise your costs'
+excerpt: 'Savings Plans - Everything you need to know to optimise your costs'
 updated: 2025-01-06
 ---